SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-11-tricks-and-hacks/tricks/tricks.md

 // This will print "some text 5 some text"
 ```

 In this example we can see that we can insert **not only text variables**.
 We can also use a given variable **several times** and for this we put the number which **corresponds with the position of the variable** in the placeholder.
 In this case on position zero is the variable `text`, and at first position is the variable `number`.
-In the beginning the numbering can be confusing, but you need to remember that in programming **counting starts from 0**.
+At the beginning, numbering can be confusing, but you need to remember that in programming **counting starts from 0**.

-## Formatting with 2 Decimal Places
+## Formatting with 2 Digits After the Decimal Point

 ```csharp
 var number = 5.432432;